MycroftAI/documentation/_posts/2017-11-14-release-notes-0-9-5-introducing-precise.md

 Precise is enabled by changing /etc/mycroft/mycroft.conf to include:
 {"hotwords": {"hey mycroft": {"module": "precise"}}}.

+You can also switch to Precise via voice by saying "Hey Mycroft, set the listener to Precise"
 <h2>API enhancements</h2>
 <ul>
  	<li>Add MycroftSkill.get_intro_message() method which skills can override when they wish to provide instructions to the user after installation. (<a class="issue-link js-issue-link" href="https://github.com/MycroftAI/mycroft-core/pull/1211" data-error-text="Failed to load issue title" data-id="272514951" data-permission-text="Issue title is private" data-url="https://github.com/MycroftAI/mycroft-core/issues/1211">#1211</a>)</li>